nextchamp-saqib/FCCVoteApp/README.md

 ___
 #### After installation:
-Change to the cloned directiory and open terminal and run.
+Change to the cloned directory and open terminal and run.
 >__npm install__

 #### To start server: